TRUE Zero Waste Certification

 Additionally, a highly innovative in-house Green Team has been formed to encourage employees’ at all the four plants to actively think of diverting waste at every possible step which results in:

-- • sending residual wastewater solids to cement factories
+- sending residual wastewater solids to cement factories for co-processing

-- • making furniture out of plastic tubes
+- making furniture out of waste empty laminated tubes

-- • reusing the drums used for raw materials as dust bins
+- reusing the drums used for raw materials

-- • reducing food wastage by associating with an NGO to take the extra food to underprivileged people, and the leftovers to piggeries
+- reducing food wastage by associating with an NGO to take the extra food to underprivileged people, and the leftovers to animal feed

-- • composting organic waste to use it as soil-conditioner for the plants/vegetables grown on site
+- composting organic waste to use it as soil-conditioner for the plants/vegetables grown on site and use it as manure

 Among the various results achieved, in 2018 alone, over 1.2 million kgs of residual wastewater solids was diverted to cement factories, to be co-processed into cement, instead of being sent to a landfill.